McCune1224/blendify/README.md

-# spotify-stats
+# Blendify
-Go program to fetch fun and interesting statistics for a user
+A bundle of features to allow for better music sharing expriences.